dipcoat-image/finitedepth/doc/source/config-reference.rst

 Scope of the file format depends on the :class:`ConfigBase` implementation.

-The coating layer instances are constructed from these coating layer images and data from ``coatinglayer`` field, using experiment instance from ``experiment`` field as factory.
+The coating layer instances are constructed from these target images and ``coatinglayer`` field, using experiment instance from ``experiment`` field as a factory.

 reference
 ---------